vanvalenlab/intro-to-deepcell/data_labeling/DeepCell_Label_interactive_demo.md

   - Press <kbd>N</kbd> to select a new, unused label as the foreground, and select "no label" as the background.
   - Paint over unlabeled areas to add the new label to the canvas.
 - #### remove a label
-  - Select the label to remove as the background, adn select "no label" as the foreground.
+  - Select the label to remove as the background, and select "no label" as the foreground.
   - Completely paint over the label to remove it.
 - #### paint quickly with a large brush
   - Press the <kbd> ↑</kbd> to make the brush larger.